getindiekit/indiekit/docs/index.md

 - ### Adaptable

   Like people, no two websites are the same.
 Indiekit is highly customisable and provides support for different services and situations.
-Thanks to its underlying plugin architecture, it’s extensible, too.
+Thanks to its underlying plug-in architecture, it’s extensible, too.

 - ### Approachable